 Governmental fund financial statements are prepared using the modified accrual basis of accounting.
 Revenues are recognized when they become measurable and available.
 Measurable means the amount of the transaction can be determined and available means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-The School considers revenues to be available if they are collected within sixty days of the end of the current period.
+The School considers revenues to be available if they are collected within one hundred twenty days of the end of the current period.
 Under the modified accrual basis of accounting, expenditures are generally recognized when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences, which are recognized when due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.
+Issuance of long-term debt and acquisitions under leases are reported as other financing sources.

-Cash and cash equivalents: The School considers all demand accounts and money market funds which are not subject to withdrawal restrictions to be cash and cash equivalents.
+Cash and cash equivalents: The School considers all demand accounts and short-term investments with a maturity of three months or less when purchased to be cash and cash equivalents.